-These cute little vanilla cupcakes are pure pleasure for kids and us grown-ups alike!
+These cute little vanilla cupcakes are pure pleasure for kids and us grown-ups alike and this fail-proof recipe is guaranteed to give you perfectly baked vanilla cupcakes every time!

 I am sure every novice baker has been overjoyed like me after baking his/her first batch of ultra-perfect vanilla cupcakes!
 I surely was!
 So much so that I didn’t even bother to add any icing on top of my cute vanilla cupcakes which I should have!
 But never mind, I parked that for my next batch of perfectly baked vanilla cupcakes, hopefully so.
 For today, I will just focus and urge you too to focus on how beautiful textured these vanilla cupcakes are and how amazingly tasty they are even without any icing!